timescale/docs/ai/python-interface.md

 ### Distance metrics

-By default, we use cosine distance to measure how similarly an embedding is to a given query.
-In addition to cosine distance, we also support Euclidean/L2 distance.
+Cosine distance is used by default to measure how similarly an embedding is to a given query.
+In addition to cosine distance, Euclidean/L2 distance is also supported.
 The distance type is set when creating the client using the `distance_type` parameter.
 For example, to use the Euclidean distance metric, you can create the client with: